ConsolidatedSky/NEFARAM/README.md

 License CC BY-NC-SA 4.0

 # Preamble
-NEFARAM is the next level of NSFW modlist.
+NEFARAM is the next level of Skyrim NSFW modlists.
 With lots of new content balanced around a deleveled world, experience a hardcore in every sense of the term, but rewarding new Skyrim !

 Inspired by the now defunct modlist Dungeons & Deviousness, but slightly less devious (or at least in a different way ;) )